 |Subcause area||Number of donations||Number of donees||Total||2018|

-Skipping spending graph as there is fewer than one year’s worth of donations.
+Skipping spending graph as there is at most one year’s worth of donations.

 |AI Safety Camp (filter this donor)||3,484.80||3,484.80|

-Skipping spending graph as there is fewer than one year’s worth of donations.
+Skipping spending graph as there is at most one year’s worth of donations.

 Sorry, we couldn't find any influencer information.